tadeaustria/llvm/sycl/doc/GetStartedGuide.md

 a Titan RTX GPU (SM 71), but it should work on any GPU compatible with SM 50 or above.
 The default SM for the NVIDIA CUDA backend is 5.0.
 Users can specify lower values, but some features may not be supported.

+### Build DPC++ toolchain with support for Vulkan

+This is also an experimental support for DPC++ for Vulkan devices.

+Since the vulkan backend has a ugly dependency with LLVM it is needed to first compile DPC++ without Vulkan (see [Installation](#build-DPC++-toolchain)).
+Then call `configure.py` again with `--vulkan` flag and recompile the project.

+Enabling this flag requires an installation of [Vulkan SDK 1.2.141](https://www.lunarg.com/vulkan-sdk/).

+However, the Vulkan backend has only limited feature support, espacially USM and ONEAPI features are not supported.
+Also local memory on devices is not supported yet.
+[Vulkan Limitations](#vulkan-back-end-limitations)

 ### Deployment